 PT, MSPTView Profile

-A large part of what sets Atlantic Physical Therapy apart is our team.
+A large part of what sets Phoenix Physical Therapy apart is our team.
 We are proud to employ highly trained professionals who are not only skilled at what they do, but are passionate about providing you with individualized care.
-Our Atlantic Physical Therapy team members are what makes achieving quality clinical outcomes possible through expertise and a personal approach.
+Our Phoenix Physical Therapy team members are what makes achieving quality clinical outcomes possible through expertise and a personal approach.

 Welcome to Salisbury